timmyjose-projects/rosetta-code/README.md

 # rosetta-code

-My contributions to the Rosetta Code project.
+This contains my contributions to the Rosetta Code project in various languages.